 Biomass boilers pros and cons:

-- Wood pellet fuel supply is not due to a price hike.
+- Wood pellet fuel supply is unlikely to see a price hike.

-- They are carbon neutral, ideal for reducing carbon tax.
+- They are carbon neutral, and ideal for reducing carbon tax.

 - Perfect off-grid solution.